-The Dynatrace OneAgent traces each distributed transaction it captures end to end.
-It also captures the highest amount of distributed traces than any other tracing technology on the market.
-With a standard setup, each Dynatrace OneAgent captures at least 1,000 new end-to-end distributed traces (aka PurePaths) every minute in each monitored process (1000/min/process).
+Dynatrace OneAgent traces each distributed transaction end-to-end.
+OneAgent captures a higher number of distributed traces than any other tracing technology on the market.
+With a standard setup, each Dynatrace OneAgent captures at least 1,000 new end-to-end distributed traces (aka, PurePaths) within each monitored process every minute (1,000/min/process).
 Each PurePath is an end-to-end distributed trace (each containing code level and business insight).
-Due to the full capture of each trace, second or third level tiers will often capture many more total traces than entry point process.
+Due to the full capture for each trace, second and third level tiers often capture many more total traces than entry-point processes.

-Due to this high fidelity Dynatrace will capture every single distributed transaction in most cases.
-In rare cases single entry point tiers process many more requests than this.
-Capturing all traces would lead to an unreasonable amount of network traffic on the monitored hosts.
-To manage this a Dynatrace OneAgent has a limit built-in.
-Each OneAgent monitored process is allowed to start a certain amount (1000/min) distributed traces every minute.
-This can be thought of as filling up a quota.
+Due to this high fidelity, in most cases Dynatrace captures every single distributed transaction.
+In particular high volume cases, single entry-point tiers may process many more requests than this.
+Capturing all traces all the time in such situation can lead to rather high network bandwith demands.
+To manage this, Dynatrace OneAgent provides a built-in limiter.
+Each OneAgent-monitored process is allowed to start 1,000 distributed traces per minute.
+This limit can be thought of as a quota.

-Once the PurePath quota is reached, OneAgent applies an intelligent mechanism to use the available traffic quota in the best possible way.
-This is called adaptive traffic management.
+Once the PurePath quota is reached, OneAgent applies an intelligent mechanism to make use of the monitored traffic in the most effective way possible.
+This approach is called "adaptive traffic management."

-Adaptive traffic management ensures that a OneAgent always captures at least a certain amount of new distributed traces each minute, limiting the amount of data sent.
-At the same time, it ensures that all important traces are fully captured while maintaining a statistical valid set of the more frequent but less important requests.
+Adaptive traffic management ensures that each OneAgent captures a minimum number of new distributed traces each minute, thereby limiting the amount of data that's sent.
+At the same time, it ensures that all important traces are fully captured and that a statistically valid set of traces is maintained for the more frequent but less important requests.

-To achieve this the OneAgent calculates a list of top PurePaths started in every minute.
-Typical applications do not have an even distribution of requests, rather there are a few requests that make up a large majority of the traffic (e.g. image requests or status checks), a medium number of important requests and a large number of unique URLs.
+To achieve this, OneAgent calculates a list of the top requests that are started each minute.
+Typical applications don't have an even distribution of requests.
+Rather, there are a few kind of requests that make up a majority of the traffic (for example, image requests or status checks), a medium number of important requests, and a large number of unique URLs.
 Based on the list of top requests, OneAgent captures traffic in a such a way that requests that have the highest volume are captured less frequently (thereby avoiding capture of "more of the same") while every single unique or rare request is captured.

-The following table represents such a top request calculation with their respective capture rates.
+The following table represents such a top-request calculation, along with the respective capture rates.

 |50 Random others||100||1||100|

-In this situation the OneAgent would capture a bit more than 1000 requests/min which is the target request number in this example.
-URI's C, D and 50 others are captured every single time, while A and B are captured 50% of the time.
-Yet OneAgent still traces them over 600 times/minute end to end.
+In this situation, OneAgent will capture a bit more than 1,000 requests/min, which is the target request number in this example.
+URIs C, D, and 50 Random others are captured every single time, while A and B are captured 50% of the time.
+Yet, OneAgent still traces these requests end-to-end over 600 times/minute.

-In almost all cases you will not notice this behavior.
-The Dynatrace OneAgent retains the knowledge about the capture rate and will calculate response time, throughput and error rate accordingly; Any chart or service analysis will show extrapolated data based on the original capture rate.
-The Dynatrace AI has more than enough data (more than any other APM solution) to provide you with actionable insights and detailed root-cause analysis of detected problems.
+In almost all cases you won't notice this behavior.
+Dynatrace retains the knowledge of the capture rate and calculates the response time, throughput, and error rate accordingly.
+All charts and service analysis show extrapolated data based on the original capture rate.
+The Dynatrace AI still has more than enough data (more than any other APM solution) to provide you with actionable insights and detailed root-cause analysis of detected problems.
 You can see this behavior when you look at an individual PurePath in the PurePath list that says

-Due to the easy of deployment of the OneAgent, adding new applications, hosts or even huge new additional environments became the new normal.
-Customers often onboard hundreds of hosts and apps a day unto Dynatrace.
-This of course vastly increase the number of PurePath being processed by the Dynatrace Managed cluster.
+Due to the ease of OneAgent deployment, instrumenting new applications, hosts, or even large additional environments is no problem.
+Customers often onboard hundreds of hosts and applications a day to Dynatrace.
+This, of course, vastly increases the number of PurePaths that are processed by a Dynatrace Managed cluster.

-Each Dynatrace Managed node can process a certain number of Service calls per minute (a PurePath or distributed trace is made up of many service calls).
-How many it can process depends on the number of CPUs and the amount of memory available to the node.
-Once that limit is breached, Adaptive traffic management will engage on the Dynatrace Managed nodes.
+Each Dynatrace Managed node can process a certain number of service calls per minute (a PurePath or distributed trace is made up of many service calls).
+The number of calls that can be processed depends on the number of CPUs and the amount of memory available to a node.
+Once this limit is breached, adaptive load reduction is engaged.

-New PurePaths coming in from environments with the most traffic in relation to their assigned host units (i.e. traffic/host unit) will targeted for traffic management.
-Dynatrace Managed will skip full PurePaths in those Environments from being processed.
-This will happen in a random fashion and will reduce the amount of PurePaths that are being processed in stages.
-At the same time the statistical validity of all metrics, charts, baselining and events will be retained, because Dynatrace knows the amount of PurePaths it skips.
-This is fully transparent to the customer, as Dynatrace will raise an event and display it in the cluster UI.
+New PurePaths coming in from environments with the highest traffic in relation to their assigned host units (i.e., traffic/host unit) are targeted first for load reduction.
+Dynatrace Managed skips full PurePath processing in these environments.
+This happens in a random fashion and reduces the number of PurePaths that are processed in a staged fashion.
+At the same time, the statistical validity of all metrics, charts, baselining, and events is retained because Dynatrace knows the number of PurePaths that have been skipped.
+This is fully transparent to you, as Dynatrace raises an event and displays a message in the cluster UI.

-As with OneAgent traffic management the reduction in processed data is accounted for transparently.
+As with OneAgent traffic management, the reduction in processed data is accounted for transparently.
 This will successfully safeguard your cluster from spikes in traffic.
-In such situations the fact that not all data is being processed should have no negative impact on the monitoring.
-The AI is not being impacted at all nor is alerting.
-All Service based chart data will be transparently adjusted (no change will be visible) and all analysis views also account for this.
-Unless you are looking at a single PurePath you will not see a difference chart or service call analysis data.
-One place where this will be visible is in the PurePath list, which displays the message like
+In such situations the fact that not all data is processed has no negative impact on your monitoring.
+Dynatrace AI isn't impacted at all, nor is alerting.
+All service-based chart data is transparently adjusted (no change is visible) and all analysis views account for this.
+Unless you're looking at a single PurePath you won't see a difference in charts or service call analysis data.
+The only place where this is visible is the PurePath list, which displays the message like

-Only those environments that have a high volume of traffic compared to their assigned host units will be targeted.
+Only those environments that have a high volume of traffic compared to their assigned host units are targeted.
 All other environments remain unaffected.

 If adaptive load reduction is engaged only occasionally, to cover spikes, you don't need to do anything.
-However, this should not be a constant situation.
-While the Adaptive Traffic Management on the OneAgent does actively shape the traffic, the feature described here exists as a safeguard only.
+However, this should't be an ongoing solution.
+While OneAgent adaptive traffic management does actively shape traffic, the feature described here exists only as a safeguard.

 Adaptive capture control

-In Dynatrace Managed you can define the Number of newly monitored entry point PurePaths captured per process/minute
+In Dynatrace Managed you can define the target number of newly monitored entry-point PurePaths captured per process/minute.

-Importantly by reducing the number of captured PurePaths, you are not changing any metrics or any of the Service analysis features.
-Outside of the PurePath list itself this change is accounted for transparently and all analysis takes it into account.
+By reducing the number of captured PurePaths, you aren't changing any metrics or any service analysis features.
+Outside of the PurePath list itself this change is accounted for transparently and is taken into account in all analysis.

-Alternatively, you can also choose to increase the number of entry-point PurePaths captured per process/minute in your most important environments so as to get even higher fidelity than the default.
-The upper limit is 100.000 new end to end requests/process/min.
-For all intends and purposes this would tell the OneAgent to capture all requests.
-This is useful if you need to ensure the capture of even rare requests in high volume environments
+Alternatively, you can choose to increase the number of entry-point PurePaths captured per process/minute in your most important environments so as to get even higher fidelity than the default.
+The upper limit is 100,000 new end-to-end requests/process/min.
+This effectively instructs OneAgent to capture all requests.
+This is useful when you need to ensure the capture of even rare requests within high volume environments.

-You should be careful with setting this value too high, because it could force the Dynatrace Managed cluster into a resource shortage situation or force you to add more hardware.
+Be careful with setting this value too high as it can push your Dynatrace Managed cluster into a resource shortage situation and force you to add more hardware.
 You can use this setting to affectively ensure the capture of every single transaction at the cost of increased hardware cost.

-In certain situations, you might only want to reduce the amount of PurePaths captured for specific processes or process groups.
-To accommodate this, you can lower the number of captured transactions for a specific environment or certain process groups.
+In certain situations, you might want to reduce the amount of PurePaths captured for specific processes or process groups.
+To accommodate this, you can lower the number of captured transactions for a specific environment for certain process groups.

-As you can see this also allows an environment admin to reduce the number of PurePaths for the whole environment.
-This useful to reduce the network traffic produced by the OneAgents on this environment.
+As you can see, this feature additionally allows an environment administrator to reduce the number of PurePaths across an entire environment.
+This is useful in reducing the amount of network traffic produced by OneAgents environment-wide.

-How does "Dynatrace OneAgent - Adaptive traffic management" affect charts, baselining, and alerting?
+How does adaptive traffic management affect charts, baselining, and alerting?

 The short answer is, not at all.

-The shaping of the traffic is accounted for transparently and done in a way that will ensure statistical validity while capturing rare requests with higher probability.
-All charts will still show the total real number of requests that your application processes.
-Any ad-hoc analysis will do so as well.
-The AI is not impacted at all.
-The one place where this will be visible is in the PurePath list, which displays a message like
+The shaping of traffic is accounted for transparently and done in a way that ensures statistical validity while capturing rare requests with high probability.
+All charts show the total real number of requests that your application processes, as does all ad-hoc analysis you may perform.
+Dynatrace AI isn't impacted by this.
+The only place where this traffic shaping is visible is in the PurePath list, which displays a message like